Bakewell railway station

-Bakewell railway station served the town of Bakewell in Derbyshire, England.
-It was built by the Midland Railway on its extension of the Manchester, Buxton, Matlock and Midland Junction Railway line from Rowsley to Buxton.
-The station was closed in 1967.
-Peak Rail Heritage Railway intends to reopen the station to trains by extending its existing Matlock to Rowsley South line 4 mi through Rowsley to Bakewell.
+Bakewell railway station served the town of Bakewell, in Derbyshire, England, between 1862 and 1967.
+It was built by the Midland Railway on its extension of the Manchester, Buxton, Matlock and Midland Junction Railway line from to Buxton Midland.
+The Peak Rail heritage railway intends to reopen the station to trains by extending its existing to line by 4 mi through Rowsley to Bakewell.